jujuck/Express_Auth_and_Autorization/README.md

 - 6/ Create the GET route, using your model to get the data with promise (.then, .catch)
 - 7/ Create the GET by Id route, using your :odel file as on top.
 - 8/ Improve your GET route with params (?type=""&ph="")

+## Part 2 => Middleware and Auth with JWT
+- 1/ Create a new file route (Auth)and add a post method on /login
+- 2/ In the route, we will first check for password validity
+      - Create a find one method to get the password from the email in an user model
+      - With the bcrypt package, compare the password
+      - If true => send a connected connexion, else Invalid credentials
+- 3/ If connection is accepted, we want to send a cookies with a JWT
+      - First, load the jsonwebtoken package and import it in a new file users.js in a helpers Folder
+      - Declare a private Key in your .env and import it in your helpers/users.js
+      - Create a function with the email and uuids to create a token (Have a look at the method of jwt) and export it
+      - Import the method in the routes/auth.js and use it to calculate a token
+      - Put it in a cookies method with params (httpOnly : true, expires: 24h)
+- 4/Now, restructure your projet to put the code to checkthe password in a middleware and keep only the return statement in the route
+- 5/ In the routes/beers.js, add a route post in it.
+- 6/ Implement a middleware in it, to check if the user is correctly connected before going to the post query